wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-3-to-4.md

-# Upgrading from WBS 3 to 4
+# Upgrading Wikibase Suite (WBS) from 3 to 4

-This upgrade follows the standard major-version procedure and preserves the existing installation and Docker volumes.
+This guide explains how to upgrade Wikibase Suite (WBS) from version 3 to 4 while preserving the existing installation and Docker volumes.
 It upgrades the Wikibase image from MediaWiki 1.42 to MediaWiki 1.43 and changes routing for several services.

 > [!WARNING]
 > On startup, the Wikibase image automatically applies the MediaWiki database schema updates.
 Do not remove `config/LocalSettings.php` or any Docker volumes as part of this upgrade.

 ## Prepare

-1. If you have not already, [log in to your server and change to your Wikibase Suite directory](../README.md#accessing-your-wikibase-suite-server).
+1. If you have not already, [log in to your server and change to your WBS directory](../README.md#accessing-your-wbs-server).

 2. Read the `CHANGELOG` entries for the target WBS release and images changed by this upgrade: